 01 of 10

-One of the best things you can do for your skin (other than to use a quality soap) is to exfoliate.
+Exfoliating is one of the best things you can do for your skin.
 It helps rid your skin of dead cells and promote the growth of new ones.
-You might have tried using natural exfoliants in your soap already.
-One of the most popular (and easy) exfoliants to use in your soap is loofah.
-(It's also often spelled luffa or loofa...but it's all the same plant.)
+One of the most common exfoliants to use in your soap is loofah, a type of coarse dried plant.

 02 of 10